paulengstler/syncity/README.md

 <a href="https://research.paulengstler.com/syncity"><img src="https://img.shields.io/badge/Project_Page-0969da" alt="Project Page"></a><br>

 <img src=".github/main-method.jpg" style="max-width:75%">
-<br><br>

 SynCity generates complex and immersive 3D worlds from text prompts and does not require any training or optimization.
 It leverages the pretrained 2D image generator Flux (for artistic diversity and contextual coherence) and the 3D generator TRELLIS (for accurate geometry).
 We incrementally build scenes on a grid in a tile-by-tile fashion: First, we generate each tile as a 2D image, where context from adjacent tiles establishes consistency.
 Then, we convert the tile into a 3D model.
 Finally, adjacent tiles are blended seamlessly into a coherent, navigable 3D environment.

 ## 📦 Installation